DataDog/documentation/content/en/real_user_monitoring/guide/understanding-the-rum-event-hierarchy.md

 #### Sample search: The top 10 actions that occurred on `/`

-In this example, search within the actions event type for all view names in the Top List view to see the top 10 actions that occurred on `/`, which represents the homepage.
+This example searches within the actions event type for all view names using the Top List view to see the top 10 actions that occurred on `/`, which represents the homepage.

 {{< img src="real_user_monitoring/guide/understanding-rum-event-hierarchy/rum-mix-match-event-types.png" alt="Sample search of the top ten actions that occurred on the homepage." style="width:80%;">}}